Last updated: March 11th, 2023

 Best 34” Ultrawide Monitor

-In this category, there are a few worthy contenders such as the exceptionally well-equipped ASUS TUF Gaming VG34VQL1B, with its 3440 x 1440 resolution, 165Hz refresh rate, 1ms response time, and FreeSync Premium, or the extremely well-priced Gigabyte G34WQC, which offers very similar specs albeit with a lower 144Hz refresh rate.
+In this category, there are a few worthy contenders such as the exceptionally well-equipped ASUS TUF Gaming VG34VQL1B, with its 3440 x 1440 resolution, 165Hz refresh rate, 1ms response time, and FreeSync Premium.

-However, one downside to these two monitors is their curve radius as far as sim racers should be concerned.
-While they’re still much better options than flat gaming monitors of the same size, their 1500R curve is a little too shallow to get the true feeling of immersion when you’re seated in a racing chair.
+However, one downside to the TUF Gaming VG34VQLB monitor is the curve radius.
+While they’re still much better options than flat gaming monitors of the same size, their 1500R curve might be a little too shallow to get the true feeling of immersion when you’re seated in a racing chair.

 Having slim bezels may be considered nothing more than an aesthetic option by some gamers, but in reality, it helps you stay more focused on the action, making the AOC CU34G3S/BK the clear winner for me in this segment if you can find it in stock!